benlen10/benlen10.github.io/README.md

 # Digital Portfolio

-- This repository contains the source code for my personal website: https://benlen10.github.io
+- This repository contains the source code for my portfolio website: BenLenington.com
--